R/K selection theory: K-selection

 A bald eagle, an individual of a typical K-strategist species.
-K-strategists have longer life expectancies, produce fewer offspring, and when young tend to be altricial requiring extensive care by parents.
+K-strategists have longer life expectancies, produce fewer offspring, and when young tend to be altricial, require extensive care by parents.

 By contrast, K-selected species display traits associated with living at densities close to carrying capacity and typically are strong competitors in such crowded niches, that invest more heavily in fewer offspring, each of which has a relatively high probability of surviving to adulthood (i.e., low r, high K).
 In scientific literature, r-selected species are occasionally referred to as "opportunistic" whereas K-selected species are described as "equilibrium".

 In stable or predictable environments, K-selection predominates as the ability to compete successfully for limited resources is crucial and populations of K-selected organisms typically are very constant in number and close to the maximum that the environment can bear (unlike r-selected populations, where population sizes can change much more rapidly).

 Traits that are thought to be characteristic of K-selection include large body size, long life expectancy, and the production of fewer offspring, which often require extensive parental care until they mature.
 Organisms whose life history is subject to K-selection are often referred to as K-strategists or K-selected.
 Organisms with K-selected traits include large organisms such as elephants, sharks, humans, and whales, but also smaller long-lived organisms such as Arctic terns, parrots, and eagles.